scarpent/ledgerbil/README.md

 After `finish`, the previous balance is saved in the cache (mentioned above and more below!) and shown when you next reconcile this account, which may be helpful for catching mistakes you make between visits to the reconciler.

+### --reconciled-status, -R

-There is also the `-R` option for ledgerbil which will go through all your cached entries and compare to ledger's `--cleared` totals to see if things have gotten out of sync somehow.
+There is also the `--reconciled-status` option for ledgerbil which will go through all your cached entries and compare to ledger's `--cleared` totals to see if things have gotten out of sync somehow.

-Note that where the interactive reconciler only needs `RECONCILER_CACHE_FILE`, `-R` needs more stuff configured in `settings.py` so that ledgerbil can run ledger as an external program.
+Note that where the interactive reconciler only uses `RECONCILER_CACHE_FILE`, `--reconciled-status` needs more stuff configured in `settings.py` so that ledgerbil can run ledger as an external program.

 ## "ledgershell" (other commands)

-The early ledgerbil features like schedule, sorting, and reconciler didn't rely on the ledger command line program at all.
-They were standalone commands that work with your data files.
-The reconciler is now an exception, having acquired a feature for verifying your previous balances with ledger's cleared totals.
-(Now that the door has been opened, expect more integration in the future between ledgerbil and ledger.)

 The ledgershell programs use ledger to read and report on your data in different ways.
-None of them modify your data (as of 4 August 2018, anyway).
-(Oh. `portfolio` doesn't use ledger, but somehow still finds itself in the ledgershell grouping.)
+None of them modify your data as of October 2018.

+(`portfolio` is listed with "other commands", but isn't a ledgershell program, and currently has nothing to do with ledger or ledger data.)

-There is no documentation other than the code and `--help`, which is included below and often changing so don't count on this readme for the latest.
+There is no documentation other than the code and `--help`, which is included below and often changing, so don't count on this readme for the latest.

 ### settings.py